 If one were to add the expense of war — both in monetary and more tragic human loss — the waste makes even less sense.

 But what is the answer?
 The answer is the abolition of the capitalist system.
 In the place of the capitalist system a system based on actual human need, in solidarity with the oppressed and workers the world over, needs to be built.
 The system of socialism removes the profit motive; the means of production are held and developed by the entire society for the need of all in society, not for profit.

 It is through this system that problems as they come are dealt with, as it is through need and solidarity that problems are solved, not through profit.

-- The Origins of Capitalist Exploitation – by Marta Harnecker, Havana, Cuba
+- The Origins of Capitalist Exploitation (PDF) – by Marta Harnecker, Havana, Cuba

 - Marx’s Economic Doctrine – from Lenin’s “Karl Marx: A Brief Biographical Sketch With an Exposition of Marxism